flavluc/flavluc.github.io/content/blog/rust101.md

 }
 ```

 In our case, it happens because, thus far, Rust has preferred to err on the side of explicitness, modulo a few areas that were deemed an ergonomic hit without some implicitness.
-There’s been some talk about eliding lifetimes in more places (check this out https://internals.rust-lang.org/t/lang-team-minutes-elision-2-0/5182).
+There’s been some talk about eliding lifetimes in more places (check [this](https://internals.rust-lang.org/t/lang-team-minutes-elision-2-0/5182) out).

 Then, following the compiler suggestion, let's change our code to: